qrzn23/min/wip/magick/content.md

 furnished appropriately as to its ornaments, according to the book
 777. With ivy and pine-cones, that is to say, for Bacchus, and let lay before him both grapes and wine.
-So also for Ceres let there be corn, and cakes ; or for Diana moon-wort and pale herbs, and pure water.
+So also for Ceres let there be corn, and cakes; or for Diana moon-wort and pale herbs, and pure water.
 Further it is well to support the shrine with talismans of the planets, signs and elements appropriate.
 But these should be made according to the right Ingenium of the Philosophus by